Hurmath123/Animal-Image-Classification/README.md

----
-# Animal Image Classification
+# Animal Image Classifier

-A deep learning web application that classifies animal images into 15 categories using a fine-tuned EfficientNetB0 model.
-Built with TensorFlow and Streamlit, and deployable on Hugging Face Spaces.
+A deep learning-powered web application that classifies animal images into 15 categories using a fine-tuned MobileNetV2 model.
+This project demonstrates the practical use of transfer learning for computer vision tasks and is deployed with a lightweight Streamlit interface.

----

-## Overview
+## Project Overview

-This project demonstrates image classification using transfer learning.
-Users can upload an image, and the app predicts the animal category with a confidence score.

----

-## Features

-- **Transfer Learning**: EfficientNetB0 model trained on a labeled animal image dataset.
-- **Streamlit Web App**: Simple and intuitive interface for users to upload and classify images.
-- **Ready for Deployment**: Easily deployable to Hugging Face Spaces.

----
+This project leverages MobileNetV2, a pre-trained convolutional neural network, fine-tuned on a custom animal dataset.
+It provides real-time predictions via an intuitive web interface, built with Streamlit and deployable on platforms like Hugging Face Spaces.

-## Supported Animal Classes
+## Supported Classes
 - Bear
 - Bird
 - Cat
 - Cow
 - Deer
 - Dog
 - Dolphin
 - Elephant